African American Women in Postbellum America

 Image: A freed family on a plantation gathered for a photograph

 After the Civil War, African American women were promised a new life of freedom with the same rights provided to other American citizens.
 But the newly freed women in the South had little or no money, limited or no education and little access to it, and racism impacted every area of their lives.
-The transition from enslavement to freedom was a difficult and frightening one for most black women who emerged from enslavement "knew that what they got wasn't what they wanted, it wasn't freedom, really."
+The transition from enslavement to freedom was a difficult and frightening one for most black women who emerged from enslavement knowing "that what they got wasn't what they wanted; it wasn't freedom, really."

 The Civil War promised freedom to African American women, but as the Confederate Army and slaveowners fleeing from Union troops often took their male slaves with them.
 The women and children were left behind.
 Even after the Emancipation Proclamation freed African Americans in rebel states in 1863 and the Thirteenth Amendment emancipated all slaves wherever they were, the nation was still unprepared to deal with the question of full citizenship for its newly freed black population.